 Well, it turns out that not all stream-of-consciousness writing is miserable allusions to Irish politics.

-In The Curious Incident of the Dog in the Night-Time by Mark Haddon is the journal of Christopher Boone, a teenage boy with high-functioning autism, or Asperger’s syndrome.
-Not that he ever states that — Christopher is the most uneliable narrator imaginable.
+The Curious Incident of the Dog in the Night-Time by Mark Haddon is the journal of Christopher Boone, a teenage boy with high-functioning autism, or Asperger’s syndrome.
+Not that he ever states that — Christopher is the most unreliable narrator imaginable.
 He tells readers what he considers important, when he thinks of it, with little asides for number problems or mention that he needed to “do groaning” until he felt better.

 The chapters are headed by prime numbers, and in case you’ve forgotten about those, Christopher tells you how to find them.
 His method is to write down every number in the world and then cross off the multiples of two, of three, of four, of five, etc. until you have only the prime numbers left.